 Compliance with Laws and Regulations

-At MUFG Group companies, we comply with the laws and regulations of each country and region where we operate.
-We are committed to providing appropriate treatment to all employees, regardless of employment type, by ensuring wages above the minimum wage and enforcing equal pay for equal work.
-In Japan, we also comply with the Work Style Reform-related laws that came into effect in April 2019.
+In Japan, each company also complies with the Work Style Reform-related laws that came into effect in April 2019.
 Monitoring items include violations of the 36 Agreement (overtime regulations), compliance with minimum wage laws, and the number of occupational accidents.

-- Mitsubishi UFJ Trust and Banking (for the second consecutive year)(note)
+- Mitsubishi UFJ Trust and Banking (selected for the third consecutive year)(note1)

-- Including the Large Enterprise Category, this is the fifth consecutive year.
+- including the Large Enterprise Category, selected for six consecutive years

-- Mitsubishi UFJ Asset Management (for the third consecutive year)
+- Mitsubishi UFJ Asset Management (for the sixth consecutive year)